Wall Demolition Cost Guide for Residential Construction

 1. Wall Type

-• Non-load-bearing walls involve simpler removal and patching work.
+• Non-load-bearing walls involve simpler removal processes.

 2. Wall Size and Materials